top of page

 Superior Training in Academic Language Therapy

 Janie Harvey provides superior quality training in dyslexia therapy.
 Her tenure as a therapist in the public school setting, combined with private practice therapy and dyslexia evaluations, has lent her a powerful perspective, and depth of knowledge that provides teachers with connections and understanding critical to step into true therapy work with students, beyond the delivery of a curriculum.
-She has trained teachers and parents across the state of Colorado, including 23 specialists, to date, in a unique project in the
+She has trained teachers and parents across the state of Colorado, including 23 specialists to date, in a unique project in the

 St. Vrain Valley School District.

-Certified Academic Language Practitioner (CALP)
+Practitioner (CALP)

-Certified Academic Language Therapist (CALT)
+Therapist (CALT)

 Training FAQs